meghna-saxena/hollywood-burgers/Notes/Notes.md

     }
 ```

-Passing the reference to this handler across build controls where (type) is send as a param.
+Passing the reference to this handler across build controls where (type) is send as a param of the funct.
+It will no be executed immediately since its wrapped with a anony callback func.

 ```
   <BuildControl